mrmorrandir/mrmorrandir/README.md

 - 👋 Hi, I’m @mrmorrandir
 - 👀 I’m interested in programming c#, playing forza horizon, biking, running and travelling
-- 🌱 I’m currently learning the new Beckhoff.TwinCAT.Ads and .NET5 magic
+- 🌱 I’m currently learning .NET6, Domain Driven Design, Test Driven Development, Docker and other Magic in depth.
 - 💞️ I’m looking to collaborate on nothing at the moment
 - 📫 How to reach me - call 3 times espressone gunpowder espresso, and I will appear...